maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo3.md

 ❓ **A challenge for you**: *What is the official gene symbol (i.e., HGNC symbol) for the NUP475 gene?*

-# Gene Functional Annotations: Gene Ontology (GO) and KEGG
+# Functional Annotation of Genes: Gene Ontology (GO), KEGG and more

 ## Gene Ontology